xuchen66/sphinx-emdocs/source/detach-and-reattach-cistem.rst

 ------------------------

 1. Download the Xpra repository information into your system's package manager folder.

    For our Centos 7 system,

 .. code-block:: ruby

    sudo bash -c "curl https://xpra.org/repos/CentOS/xpra.repo > /etc/yum.repos.d"

 Xpra also supports Fedora, Debian, and Ubuntu.
 For Debian and Ubuntu, the package manager folder is /etc/apt/sources.list.d

 2. Install

-         Centos and Fedora,
+For Centos and Fedora,

 .. code-block:: ruby

    sudo yum install xpra

-         Debian and Ubuntu,
+For Debian and Ubuntu,

 .. code-block:: ruby